 - California Senate Fellows Program

 - CEI Internship Book - Washington Internships in Law and Policy

 - CEI Internship Book - Women's Rights

 - National Association for Law Placement - law firm positions (paralegal, recruiting, human resources, etc.)

 - National Legal Aid and Defender Association

 One of the best ways to explore careers and find job opportunities is to network with professionals.
 Below are alumni who have experience in the field and have volunteered to be a resource to you.
 Not sure how to begin networking?
-Stop by our office to get started.
+Stop by Career and Professional Development to get started.